 Checkout Length: Equipment can be checked out for 2 weeks at a time.
 If you wish to use equipment longer, please contact us at 803-777-8322 or email@example.com to see if the checkout time can be extended.
 We will try to accommodate your request.

-We have Virtual Environments Graduate Assistants (GAs) at the CTE.
-Their research includes best practices for implementing Virtual Reality in the Classroom, Virtual Reality apps to use for educational purposes, and new and immerging Virtual Technology.
-The GAs can assist in finding virtual reality apps that are best suited for your class and are able to help in the implementation process for your course.
-Please complete the General Teaching Consultation Request Form to schedule a meeting with a GA.
+We have a Virtual Environments Assistant at the CTE.
+The assistant can provide guidance with finding virtual reality apps that are best suited for your class and are able to help in the implementation process for your course.
+Please complete the General Teaching Consultation Request Form to schedule a meeting with the assistant.

-We have a Virtual Environments Interest Group that meets monthly to discuss ways to bring 360° video, virtual reality, augmented reality and mixed reality into teaching and learning environments at UofSC.
+The Virtual Environments Community of Practice (CoP) meets monthly to discuss ways to integrate 360° video, virtual reality, augmented reality and mixed reality into teaching and learning environments at USC.
 Meetings are open to faculty, staff and students.
 In addition, we host a Blackboard organization to enable communication and collaboration between faculty, staff and students interested in the advancement of virtual technologies to enhance the teaching and learning experience.
-To join the interest group or the Blackboard organization, please email Aisha Haynes at email@example.com.
+To join the CoP or the Blackboard organization, please email Charles Andy Schumpert at firstname.lastname@example.org.

 Helpful Links to Get Started